 The Plantar Fascia is a broad, thick band of tissue that runs from under the heel to the front of the foot.

-Plantar fasciitis can also be known as a ‘heel spur’ although they are not strictly the same.
+Plantar fasciopathy can also be known as a ‘heel spur’ although they are not strictly the same.
 A heel spur is a bony growth that occurs at the attachment of the plantar fascia to the heel bone (calcaneus).
-A heel spur can be present (through repetitive pulling of the plantar fascia) on a foot with no symptoms at all and a painful heel does not always have a heel spur present.
+A heel spur can be present on a foot with no symptoms at all and a painful heel does not always have a heel spur present.

-The most common cause of plantar fasciitis is very tight calf muscles which leads to overpronation of the foot.
-This in turn produces repetitive over-stretching of the plantar fascia leading to irritation and thickening of the tissue.
-As the fascia thickens it loses flexibility and strength.
-The cause of pain is thought to be degeneration of the fascia at its attachment to the calcaneus (heel bone).
+A common cause is very tight or weak calf muscles which leads to overpronation of the foot.
+This in turn may flatten the arch of the foot, producing repetitive over-stretching of the plantar fascia leading to irritation.
+The cause of pain is thought to be related to degeneration of the fascia at its attachment to the calcaneus (heel bone).

-Excessive walking in footwear which does not provide adequate arch support has been attributed to plantar fasciitis.
+Excessive walking in footwear which does not provide adequate arch support has also been attributed to plantar fasciopathy.
 In addition, overweight individuals are more at risk of developing the condition due to the excess weight impacting on the foot.

 What are the Signs and Symptoms?

-It is important to avoid aggravating activities.
-The plantar fascia must be rested until it is not painful.
-By walking on the painful foot you are continually aggravating the injury.
-Stop any unnecessary activities which place additional stress on the fascia.
+It is important to modify aggravating activities.
+The plantar fascia must initially be offloaded to reduce pain symptoms.
+By pushing through pain and walking on the painful heel you are continually aggravating the injury.
+Reduce unnecessary activities which place additional stress on the fascia.

 If heel pain that you are managing yourself does not improve after a few days, it is best to contact one of our Jubilee Sports Physiotherapy clinics to get an accurate diagnosis of the injury and the most appropriate treatment plan.

 A biomechanical assessment may determine if you overpronate while walking and identify tight muscles and stiff joints of the foot and ankle.
-Prescription of a fitted orthotic or taping of the plantar fascia can restore normal foot biomechanics if overpronation is a problem and reduce pain symptoms significantly.
+Prescription of a fitted orthotic or strapping of the arch of the foot can improve foot biomechanics if overpronation is a problem and reduce pain symptoms significantly.

 For more information regarding injury management and prevention contact one of the physiotherapists at Jubilee Sports Physiotherapy.